Evington: Schools in the area

 Evington Hall is a Grade II listed building (built about 1840) which in the past was a convent school, then part of Leicester Junior Grammar School, but is now part of a Hindu faith school which opened in September 2011.

 Transport

-Evington is served by regular buses on Centrebus services 22A & 81 and First Leicester service 22.
+Evington is served by regular buses operated by Centrebus services 22, 22A 22E & 81.

 Council election result, 2007

 People

-Evington was the home of England Football international Emile Heskey.
+Evington was the home of England football international Emile Heskey.

 Both Emile Heskey and Gary Lineker (winner of the Golden Boot) attended the City of Leicester College in Evington, as did former Labour media adviser Alastair Campbell and Dr Nicholas Shepherd (co-founder of the internet).
 Heskey and Shepherd were both pupils at Linden Primary school in Evington.
 What is now the Cedars public house and restaurant on the corner of Main Street and School Lane was formerly the home of the novelist E. Phillips Oppenheim.
 The novelist J. B. Priestley was evacuated to North Evington Hospital after being wounded in France in 1916.